Stimulus modality: Description

 The sense of touch, or tactile perception, is what allows organisms to feel the world around them.
 The environment acts as an external stimulus, and tactile perception is the act of passively exploring the world to simply sense it.
 To make sense of the stimuli, an organism will undergo active exploration, or haptic perception, by moving their hands or other areas with environment-skin contact.
 This will give a sense of what is being perceived, and give information about size, shape, weight, temperature, and material.
 Tactile stimulation can be direct in the form of bodily contact, or indirect through the use of a tool or probe.
 Direct and indirect send different types messages to the brain, but both provide information regarding roughness, hardness, stickiness, and warmth.
 The use of a probe elicits a response based on the vibrations in the instrument rather than direct environmental information.
 Tactual perception gives information regarding cutaneous stimuli (pressure, vibration, and temperature), kinaesthetic stimuli (limb movement), and proprioceptive stimuli (position of the body).
 There are varying degrees of tactual sensitivity and thresholds, both between individuals and between different time periods in an individual's life.
 It has been observed that individuals have differing levels of tactile sensitivity between each hand.
 This may be due to callouses forming on the skin of the most used hand, creating a buffer between the stimulus and the receptor.
 Alternately, the difference in sensitivity may be due to a difference in the cerebral functions or ability of the left and right hemisphere.
 Tests have also shown that deaf children have a greater degree of tactile sensitivity than that of children with normal hearing ability, and that girls generally have a greater degree of sensitivity than that of boys.

 Tactile information is often used as additional stimuli to resolve a sensory ambiguity.
 For example, a surface can be seen as rough, but this inference can only be proven through touching the material.
 When sensory information from each modality involved corresponds, the ambiguity is resolved.

 Somatosensory information

 Touch messages, in comparison to other sensory stimuli, have a large distance to travel to get to the brain.
-Tactual perception is achieved through the response of mechanoreceptors in the skin that detect physical stimuli.
-The response from a mechanoreceptor detecting pressure can be experienced as a touch, discomfort, or pain, and the force of pressure is measured by a pressure algometer and a dolorimeter.
+Tactile perception is achieved through the response of mechanoreceptors (cutaneous receptors) in the skin that detect physical stimuli.
+The response from a mechanoreceptor detecting pressure can be experienced as a touch, discomfort, or pain.
 Mechanoreceptors are situated in highly vascularized skin, and appear in both glabrous and hairy skin.
 Each mechanoreceptor is tuned to a different sensitivity, and will fire its action potential only when there is enough energy.
-The axons of these single tactile receptors will converge into a single nerve trunk, and the signal is then sent to the spinal cord where the message makes its way to the somatosensory systems in the brain.
+The axons of these single tactile receptors will converge into a single nerve trunk, and the signal is then sent to the spinal cord where the message makes its way to the somatosensory system in the brain.